-Within the Common Security and Defence Policy, the European Defence Agency (EDA) is developing cyber defence capabilities and technologies, improving cyber defence training & exercises.
-Given that threats are multifaceted, synergies between civilian and military approaches in protecting critical cyber assets should be enhanced.
-These efforts should be supported by research and development, and closer cooperation between governments, the private sector and academia in the EU.
+Within the Common Security and Defence Policy, the European Defence Agency (EDA) is supporting EU Member States in developing cyber defence capabilities and technologies, improving cyber defence training & exercises.
+Given that threats are multifaceted, synergies between civilian and military approaches in protecting critical cyber assets should be strengthened.
+These efforts should be supported by research and development, as well as closer cooperation between governments, the private sector and academia in the EU.

-The EU is also promoting early involvement of industry and academia in developing solutions and in strengthening Europe’s defence industrial base and associated R&D innovations in both civilian and military organisations.
-The EDA will promote civil-military dialogue and contribute to the coordination between all actors at EU level – with particular emphasis on the exchange of good practices, information exchange and early warning, incident response, risk assessment and establishing a cyber-security culture.
+The EU is also promoting the early involvement of industry and academia in developing solutions and in strengthening Europe’s defence industrial base and associated R&D innovations in both civilian and military organisations.
+The EDA promotes civil-military dialogue and contributes to coordination between all actors at EU level – with particular emphasis on the exchange of good practices, information exchange and early warning, incident response, risk assessment and establishing a cyber-security culture.

 Why does the Strategy address civilian and military issues?